Click on a Staff Members profile for our contact info and to learn more!

 He/Him or They/Them Pronouns

-Aiden manages PFY’s HHS initiative, as well as NYS’ HIV Hotline.
-In addition, he oversees PFY’s Community Education and internship programs, as well as the agency’s social media.
-Aiden also facilitates the bi-weekly “Pride for Parents” group, and is available to conduct professional development trainings on LGBTQ Cultural Relevancy.
-Aiden is also a trained counselor on Long Island Crisis Center’s crisis intervention hotline.
+Aiden manages PFY’s Health and Human Services initiative, as well as NYS’ HIV/STI/HCV Hotline.
+In addition, Aiden oversees PFY’s Community Education and Internship programs, as well as the agency’s social media.
+Aiden is available to conduct professional development trainings on LGBTQ Cultural Relevancy.
+Aiden is also a trained counselor on Long Island Crisis Center’s 24/7 Crisis Intervention Hotline.

 Phone:516-679-9000 ext.
 11